SMU vs. Navy NCAA Football Odds, Plays and Insights | October 9, 2021

 - SMU's games this year have hit the over on two of four set point totals (50%).

-- SMU is 3-1 against the spread and 5-0 overall in games when it scores more than 32.5 points.
+- SMU is 3-1 against the spread and 5-0 overall this season when the team scores more than 32.5 points.

-- The Mustangs have turned the ball over eight times this season, three more turnovers than the Midshipmen have forced (5).
+- The Mustangs have turned the ball over three more times (8 total) than the Midshipmen have forced a turnover (5) this season.

 - Find the latest spread and moneyline odds for SMU at SISportsbook.